TUI Forest Peru

 This impact is linked to migration out of communities and into urban centres, which inevitably puts more pressure on natural resources.
 High Andean Forest restoration therefore helps to increase water security, provides new incomes, boosts community health, and counteracts cultural loss.

-TUI Forest Peru will maintain 40 km of nature trails, providing them with informative signage and building infrastructure on the Vilanota Trek.
+TUI Forest Peru maintains 40 km of nature trails, providing them with informative signage and building infrastructure on the Vilanota Trek.
 This ecotourism experience covers nine government-recognised conservation areas managed by 14 communities, as well as ongoing standing forest protection sites and reforestation activities.
-This infrastructural investment will positively impact approximately 10,800 community members who use the trails themselves to travel and earn from the income of camping sites.
+This infrastructural investment positively impacts approximately 10,800 community members who use the trails themselves to travel and earn from the income of camping sites.
+Used by over 5,000 tourists each year, the Vilcanota Trek is the main tourist trek through the Sacred Valley of the Incas after the Inca Trail leading to Macchu Picchu.
+Also included in this work with the community are signed agreements regarding the management of the Vilcanota Trek and protected areas in general, the provision of clean cookstoves, and environmental education workshops.

 Project Partners